jessefitz/jessefitz.me/work/portfolio.md

 ### **Verfico Technology (2022 – 2025)**
 **Co-Founder & Chief Technology Officer (CTO)**

-- Co-founded a SaaS startup focused on wage compliance and fair pay in commercial construction.
+- Co-founded SaaS startup focused on wage compliance and fair pay in the commercial construction industry.
 - Drove technology and product strategy from concept to acquisition in 2025.
 - Built and led a cross-functional team of 10+ across engineering, product, and operations.
 - Increased ARR to $500K within two years through user-centric development and rapid iteration.